4act/generator-angular-app/README.md

 Submodules
 -------------

 Submodules allow you to more explicitly separate parts of your application.
-Use the `yo cc-angular:module my-module` command and specify a new subdirectory to place the module into.
+Use the `yo angular-app:module my-module` command and specify a new subdirectory to place the module into.
 Once you've created a submodule, running other subgenerators will now prompt you to select the module in which to place the new component.
 Also submodules have the appCore.module as dependency, because this module manages all 3thrd party dependencies

 Preconfigured Libraries